 This is main Instagram image that will be seen in more places than your own Instagram Profile.

-If your logo isn’t already a square shape, ask your designer to provide you with an option that will fit inside a square.
-This will be handy for all your social media profiles.
+If your logo doesn’t already fit within a square, ask your designer to provide you with an option that will fit.
+This will be handy for all social media profiles.

 Or make your own.
 Put your logo on an all white background – centre the logo to a solid white square shape – leave plenty of white space around the edges of the logo.
 This is what lets you zoom in and out when working inside the logo uploading tool.